Kastle186/My-Orbal-Storage/OrbalEnv/DotnetDev/README.md

 - `gencorerootdbglibsdbg`: Uses a CLR `Debug` build and `Debug` Libraries.
 - `gencorerootchklibsdbg`: Uses a CLR `Checked` build and `Debug` Libraries.
 - `gencorerootrellibsdbg`: Uses a CLR `Release` build and `Debug` Libraries.

+### Other Cool Utilities

+In addition to all the commands described in the previous sections, DotnetDev also has a few other neat utilities to help you with your work, which are described down below.

+**WhatIf Preview Mode**

+DotnetDev has a command called `whatifpreview`, which serves as a toggle for said mode.
+While this mode is activated, DotnetDev will not run any scripts.
+Instead, when you call any command, it will display what command-line it would run.
+This serves wonderfully when debugging commands or you simply want to know in detail what exactly a command does.

+**Set Core_Root Environment Variable**

+DotnetDev already keeps track of the *CORE_ROOT* path for commands like `cdcoreroot`.
+However, to not accidentally interfere with your work, it stores said path in its own environment variable `DOTNET_DEV_COREROOT`.
+If you want to use it for actual runtime tests, you can call the `setcorerootenvvar` command to have it set the path to the `CORE_ROOT` environment variable as well.

+Note that DotnetDev only updates its own environment variables when you change configuration, architecture, repo, os, etc. So, if you want to use a *CORE_ROOT* with the updated settings, you have to run `setcorerootenvvar` again.

+**Call Build Scripts Directly**

+The expectation is that DotnetDev's commands would be enough to provide at least the basis for your workflow.
+However, if you require to call the build scripts directly, and build the command-line entirely yourself, you can call the following commands from anywhere:

+- `buildmain`: Script at the runtime repo's root path.
+- `buildtests`: Script at `/runtime/src/tests`.

+## Aliases Glossary

+As mentioned above, the Kvp notation for arguments in the DotnetDev supports multiple aliases.
+They are case-insensitive and are described in the list down below.

+**Subset**

+- `s`
+- `set`
+- `subset`

+**Architecture**

+- `a`
+- `arch`

+**General Configuration**

+- `c`
+- `config`
+- `configuration`

+**Libraries Configuration**

+- `lc`
+- `libs`
+- `libsconfig`
+- `librariesconfiguration`

+**Runtime Configuration**

+- `clr`
+- `clrconfig`
+- `clrconfiguration`
+- `rc`
+- `runconfig`
+- `runtimeconfiguration`

+**Host Configuration**

+- `hc`
+- `hostconfig`
+- `hostconfiguration`

+As mentioned above in the building section, these aliases can be used transparently for both, the main script and the tests script.